ml-energy/zeus/examples/imagenet/README.md

 ### Dependencies

 1. Install `zeus` and build the power monitor, following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
-1. Install python dependencies for this example:
+2. Install python dependencies for this example:
     ```sh
     pip install -r requirements.txt
     ```
+3. Download ILSVRC2012 dataset from http://www.image-net.org/.
+    Then, move and extract the training and validation images to labeled subfolder, using [this script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) provided by pytorch.

 ### Example command